meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ![Meilisearch demo for an ecommerce website displaying faceting UI](/faceted-search/facets-ecommerce.png)

+Faceted search interfaces often have a count of how many results belong to each facet.
+This UI gives users a visual clue of the range of results available for each facet.

 ### Filters or facets

 In Meilisearch, facets are a specific use-case of filters.
 The question of whether something is a filter or a facet is mostly one pertaining to UX and UI design.